Annotation Curricula to Implicitly Train Non-Expert Annotators: Annotation Curriculum

 \subsection{Approach}

-\cref{fig:ac} provides a general overview of \Approach.
+\cref{fig:ac} provides a general overview of AC.
 Given a set of unlabeled instances $x \in \mathcal{U}$, we define a strategy $\mathcal{S}$ that determines the ordering in which annotated instances should be presented (easy-instances-first).
-We then specify "adaptive" and "non-adaptive" \estimators $f(\cdot)$ that approximate the true annotation difficulty.
-Depending on the estimator, the annotated instances are ordered beforehand (non-adaptive), or iteratively selected at each step based on the predictions of an interactively trained model (adaptive).
+We then specify "adaptive" and "non-adaptive" estimators $f(\cdot)$ that approximate the true annotation difficulty.
+In this work, we focus on task-agnostic estimators that can easily be applied across a wide range of tasks and leave the investigation on task-specific estimators --- that may have a higher performance but also require more implementation effort from study conductors --- for future work.\footnote{We discuss some ideas for task-specific estimators in \cref{sec:limitations}.} Depending on the estimator, we then order the annotated instances either beforehand (non-adaptive), or select them iteratively at each step based on the predictions of an interactively trained model (adaptive).

-\paragraph{Formalization} Ideally, an annotation curriculum that optimally introduces annotators to the task would minimize (1) annotation effort and (2) error (i.e., maximize annotation quality).
-As the annotation error can only be obtained post-study, we can only use annotation effort, approximated by annotation time, for our formalization; however, we conjecture that minimizing annotation time may also have a positive impact on annotation quality.
+\paragraph{Formalization} Ideally, an annotation curriculum that optimally introduces annotators to the task would minimize (1) annotation effort and (2) error rate (i.e., maximize annotation quality).
+As the annotation error can only be obtained post-study, we can only use annotation effort, approximated by annotation time, for our formalization; however, we conjecture that minimizing annotation time may also have a positive impact on annotation quality (given that the annotators remain motivated throughout their work).
 To further reduce noise factors during evaluation, we focus on annotation studies that involve a limited number of instances (in contrast to active learning scenarios that assume an abundance of unlabeled data).
-We thus formalize \Approach as the task of finding the optimal curriculum $\mathcal{C}^*$ out of all possible curricula $\mathcal{C}$ (i.e., permutations of $\mathcal{U}$) for a finite set of unlabeled instances $\mathcal{U}$ that minimizes the total annotation time $\mathcal{T}$; namely, the sum of individual annotation times $t_i \in \mathbb{R}^+$ for all instances $x_i\in\mathcal{U}$ with $i$ denoting the $i$-th annotated instance:
+We thus formalize AC as the task of finding the optimal curriculum $\mathcal{C}^*$ out of all possible curricula $\mathcal{C}$ (i.e., permutations of $\mathcal{U}$) for a finite set of unlabeled instances $\mathcal{U}$ that minimizes the total annotation time $\mathcal{T}$; namely, the sum of individual annotation times $t_i \in \mathbb{R}^+$ for all instances $x_i\in\mathcal{U}$ with $i$ denoting the $i$-th annotated instance:

 where $a_i : \mathcal{U} \rightarrow \mathcal{T}$ describes the annotator after annotating $i-1$ instances.

 \paragraph{Strategy} Due to the large number of $n!$ possible curricula $\mathcal{C}$ resulting from $n=|\mathcal{U}|$ instances, solving \cref{eq:1} is intractable for large n even if $a(\cdot)$ was known.
 We can furthermore only assess the true effectiveness of a curriculum $\mathcal{C}$ post-study, making it impossible to find the optimal curriculum $\mathcal{C}^*$ beforehand.
 We hence require a strategy $\mathcal{S} \sim \mathcal{C}^*$ that specifies how instances of $\mathcal{U}$ should be ordered optimally.
 Similar to educational approaches, we rely on estimating the "difficulty" of an instance to generate our curriculum~\citep{taylor1953cloze,beinborn-2014,lee-etal-2019-manipulating}.
 In this work, we investigate an easy-instances-first strategy which has been shown to be a reasonable strategy in previous work~\citep{tauchmann-2020}; thereby sorting instances in ascending order according to their difficulty.
 Our $\mathcal{C}^*$ is thus approximated by the ordered set $\mathcal{S} = \{x_1, \ldots, x_n | \forall x_{1 \leq i \leq n} \in \mathcal{S} : f(x_i) \leq f(x_{i+1})\}$ with $f(\cdot)$ being the difficulty estimator.